 Although K.B.’s initial application was rejected, the case is now scheduled for a 14-day trial in January 2022.

 This case is a perfect example of why it is so important for both parties to have independent legal advice and a written agreement in place before entering any surrogacy relationships.

 Lawyers at BOYNECLARKE LLP can help you navigate the legal issues of family law.
-If you are seeking legal advice, please call 902-469-9500 to schedule your free 30-minute consultation with a member of our Family Law team.
+If you are seeking legal advice, please call 902-469-9500 to schedule your consultation with a member of our Family Law team.

 1 K.B v.
 M.S.B., 2021 BCSC 1283